GispoCoding/FMI2QGIS/README.md

 By downloading and using the FMI open data, you approve to the Finnish Meteorological Institute's open data [license](https://en.ilmatieteenlaitos.fi/open-data-licence) (CC BY 4.0):

+## Installation instructions

+The easiest way to install the plugin is to use the plugin repository within QGIS.
+So open QGIS, and proceed as follows:

+1. Launch the QGIS plugin manager (from the menu bar: Plugins > Manage and Install Plugins...).

+2. Go to the 'Settings' tab to make sure that you have checked the 'Show also experimental plugins' checkbox (currently the plugin is still in the development stage and flagged as 'experimental'):

+3. Go back to 'All' or 'Not installed' tab of the plugin manager and enter the plugin name (FMI2QGIS) to search bar:

+4. Choose the plugin and press 'Install Experimental Plugin'.

+## Usage

+Coming soon...